circuitdao/docs/docs/user-guide/price-oracle.md

 ![Statutes Price](./../../static/img/Statutes_price_diagram.png)

 Using the Stautes Price, the protocol can value XCH held in collateral vaults.
-This is key in two situations:
+This is relevant in the following three situations:

-* Borrowing: If a new loan gets taken out, the Liquidation Threshold must remain below the value of the vault's collateral
+* Borrowing: When taking out a loan, the Liquidation Threshold must remain below the value of the vault's collateral
+* Withdrawing collateral: When withdrawing collateral, the Liquidation Threshold must remain below the value of the vault's collateral
-* Liquidations: If the value of collateral in a vault drops below the Liquidation Threshold, the vault becomes eligible for liquidation
+* Triggering a liquidation: If the value of collateral in a vault drops below the Liquidation Threshold, the vault becomes eligible for liquidation

 ## Oracle price updates